Are you looking for the best baby closet ideas and organization tips?

 When you organize your baby’s clothing this way, it will be easier to notice the ones that he or she has never worn, so you can decide whether to give them out or return them.

 Or if you are feeling crafty, make your own, similar to the ones below.
 Cute!

 7. Use Clothespins To Hang Baby Items

-If your little princess or prince has matching shirts and pants or blouse and skirt, make sure you keep them together in the closet.
+If your little princess or prince has matching shirts and pants or blouses and skirts, make sure you keep them together in the closet.
 Instead of buying expensive clip hangers for this job, just get yourself some clothespins to hang the clothes together.

 Alternatively, you can place a box with slots inside one of the drawers to arrange the two pieces.
 This helps greatly to avoid losing one of the pieces when your kid needs to wear them.

-8. Install A Second Rail On The Closet
+8. Baby Closet Organizer – Install A Second Rail On The Closet

 9. Consider Door Storage